pra-viz/pra-viz.github.io/explore_pra.md

 ![Anatomy of PRA results](images/anatomy.png)

-This anatomy will help us to define aggregations and selections of the PRA results when we will explore those using diagrams.
+This anatomy will help us to define aggregations and selections of the PRA results when we will explore those using different charts.

 ## Overall picture of risks